 New Students

-About Our Teacher
+About Our Teachers

-Sara Baldwin
+Sequim: Sara Baldwin

 Sara has 25 years of experience as a public school orchestra director, and over 30 years as a studio teacher for violin, viola, cello, and music theory.
+Sara has been teaching beginner, intermediate, and advanced students in Sequim since 2022.

 About Our Classes